Diabetes Alert Day

 Understand Your Risk

 The sooner you know if you’re at risk, the sooner you can take steps to prevent or manage diabetes.
-If you have a family history of diabetes, are overweight, or are not physically active, you have a greater chance of developing type 2 diabetes.
+If you have a family history of diabetes, have overweight, or are not physically active, you have a greater chance of developing type 2 diabetes.
 You are also more likely to develop type 2 diabetes as you get older.
 All adults ages 35 or older should get tested for diabetes and prediabetes.

 Man gardening outdoors.